A deep dive into whether or not rice is considered to be okay for consumption on the paleo diet.

 I know.
 Everyoneโ€™s favorite topic.

-As a whole, paleo is not a low-carb diet.
 There are no restrictions placed on how many grams of carbs you should eat per day; however, one of the foundational principles of the paleo diet is it is meant to be low-inflammatory (hence the reason why all inflammatory food groups are cut out).

-Because inflammation is a consideration, the recommended carb sources on the paleo diet are fruit (in moderation), root vegetables (beets, sweet potatoes, parsnips, carrots, turnips, etc) and winter squash (butternut, acorn, kabocha, spaghetti squash).ย
+Because inflammation is a consideration, the recommended carb sources on the paleo diet are fruit (in moderation), root vegetables (beets, sweet potatoes, parsnips, carrots, turnips, etc.) and winter squash (butternut, acorn, kabocha, spaghetti squash).ย

-Do grains cause inflammation?
-It depends on the person and on the amount.
-Highly processed grains (think: white flour) absolutely do, whereas whole grains are fine for some people.
+Highly processed grains (think: white flour) cause inflammation, whereas whole grains are fine for some people.
 Gluten-containing grains tend to be very pro inflammatory, whereas rice doesnโ€™t tend to elicit the same level of inflammation.

 That said, folks who are insulin resistant (pre-diabetic or have diabetes) should avoid highly starchy foods like rice and potatoes.
 For those whose blood sugar remains fairly stable after eating rice, it is fine to eat in moderation.